Berea-CS-Courses/capstone-project-owenslo/Deliverables/D4_Midterm_Documentation.md

 ### Have you faced any significant challenges in the creation of your project so far?
 If so, what are they?
-I had an issue trying to get the quest to properly update to inform the player as to when they had found the notes.
+I have an issue trying to get the quest to properly update to inform the player as to when they had found the notes.
+I also have an issue where I can continuously take the notes away from Mario and give the notes back to Mario.

 ### What do you need from instructors and teaching assistants to better help you implement, understand, or otherwise think about your project?
 I think everyone involved has been incredibly helpful and supportive so far.
 This has been me relearning how to understand something I already had some prior knowledge on, so just keep asking me questions about what I'm doing and I will have to keep pushing myself to make sure I understand what I am doing enough to answer those questions.